AdamAufdi/AdamAufdi.github.io/_projects/2_project.md

 ## Outcome

-This project delivered a **fully automated, extensible testing pipeline** for visual navigation algorithms, bridging MATLAB-based estimation frameworks with modern rendering and computer vision tools.
+This project delivered a **fully automated, extendable testing pipeline** for visual navigation algorithms, bridging MATLAB-based estimation frameworks with modern rendering and computer vision tools.
 The system significantly reduces the barrier to large-scale testing and provides a flexible foundation for future research in autonomy, robotics, and aerospace navigation.